OtezVikentiy/symfony-jsonrpc-api-bundle/docs/testing.md

 use OV\JsonRPCAPIBundle\DependencyInjection\MethodSpec;
 use OV\JsonRPCAPIBundle\DependencyInjection\MethodSpec\RequestMetadata;
 use OV\JsonRPCAPIBundle\DependencyInjection\MethodSpec\SwaggerMetadata;
-use App\Tests\RPC\Support\AbstractControllerTestCase;   // ваша копия харнесса, см. предупреждение выше use App\RPC\V1\GetProduct\Request;
+use App\Tests\RPC\Support\AbstractControllerTestCase;   // your copy of the harness, see the warning above use App\RPC\V1\GetProduct\Request;
 use App\RPC\V1\GetProductMethod;
 use Symfony\Component\HttpFoundation\JsonResponse;